PEP 712 – Adding a “converter” parameter to dataclasses.field

 relational mapper (ORM) packages such as SQLAlchemy and Django.

-A common feature these libraries provide over the standard library implementation is the ability for the library to convert arguments given at initialization time into the types expected for each field using a user-provided conversion function.
+A common feature other libraries provide over the standard library implementation is the ability for the library to convert arguments given at initialization time into the types expected for each field using a user-provided conversion function.

 Therefore, this PEP adds a converter